StevenPate/bookshelves.dev/src/content/pages/digital-garden.md

 ---
 title: Digital Garden
 subtitle: Like a blog, but the posts are never "done".
-[What is a Digital Garden?](/digital-gardens/)
 eleventyNavigation:
   key: Digital Garden
   order: 2